DataMesh-OpenSource/SolarSystemExplorer/README.md

 # SolarSystemExplor

-Note: This project needs METoolkit, which is not include in here.
-You must release METoolkit into this project manually.
+Note: This project depends on METoolkit, which is not included here.
+You need to add METoolkit into this project manually.

 You can get METoolkit here: